 Step 1: Book an Appointment First Here with a Licensed Orthotic Specialist.
 Or contact us directly beforehand to ask any questions.
 These appointments are free of charge and good advice before moving forward with a custom orthotic.

-Step 2: Upon going ahead with a Custom Made Orthotic, The Pedorthist will come directly to your home and take a 3D Scan of both your feet safely within your doorway.
-He will also examine your gait and may scan your shoes for a perfect orthotic fit!
-Step 3: Pedorthist will come back in 1 week with your new orthotics.
-He will ensure they fit in all your shoes, collect payment and provide you with all the documentation required for your insurance claim (including a prescription if needed).
+Step 2: For your assessment, The Pedorthist will come directly to your home and take a 3D Scan of both your feet safely within your doorway.
+He will also examine your gait and scan your shoe(s) for a more seamless fit between all your favourite footwear!
+Step 3: In 1 week with your new orthotics will be personally delivered to you by the Pedorthist again.
+He will ensure they fit in all your shoes, collect payment and provide you with all the documentation required for your insurance claim (including a medical prescription if needed!)